Iron Maiden Burning Ambition legacy Epic Rock Review

 Archival Footage and Visual Restoration

-Despite that, the archival material remains a core highlight.
-It anchors the documentary in real performance history.
+Nevertheless, the archival footage still remains a key feature.
+It grounds the film in concrete performance history.

 Malcolm Venville’s Direction